-Trump Says Memo's Release 'Totally Vindicates' Him In Russia Probe
+Democrat Says Memo 'Deliberately Misleading;' Trump Says It 'Totally Vindicates' Him

 Democrats' rebuttal memo is still classified after the committee voted along party lines not to release it alongside the GOP memo.

-"I think the Republicans know it's really unsustainable for them to claim they're doing this in the interest of transparency but refuse to let the country the see response to it," Schiff said of that decision.
-Schiff also said that Democrats on the committee plan to try to force a vote on releasing their rebuttal on Monday.
+"I think the Republicans know it's really unsustainable for them to claim they're doing this in the interest of transparency but refuse to let the country see the response to it," Schiff said of that decision.
+Schiff also said Democrats on the committee plan to try to force a vote on releasing their rebuttal on Monday.

-Rep. Eric Swalwell, D-Calif., another member on the House Intelligence Committee, said on CNN before Friday's release that, "What this memo does is it seeks to torch every floor of the FBI building to protect the president."
+Rep. Eric Swalwell, D-Calif., another member on the House Intelligence Committee, said on CNN before Friday's release that "what this memo does is it seeks to torch every floor of the FBI building to protect the president."

-Senate Intelligence Committee Vice Chairman Mark Warner, D-Va., said that the memo's release was "reckless and demonstrates an astonishing disregard for the truth."
+Senate Intelligence Committee Vice Chairman Mark Warner, D-Va., said the memo's release was "reckless and demonstrates an astonishing disregard for the truth."

 "This unprecedented public disclosure of classified material during an ongoing criminal investigation is dangerous to our national security," Warner continued in a statement Friday.
 "This will make it far more difficult for the Intelligence Committees to conduct meaningful, bipartisan oversight of intelligence activities in the future.
 This action was also taken without regard to the damage it could do to our ability to protect Americans from threats around the globe."